(Want to know how I meal plan a month in minutes? Here's how!)

 Now, while I shall shamelessly scarf my pudding down in the time that it takes most people to pour a glass of water, you can even put this stuff in the freezer if you want.
 Several hours later, it’s still soft enough to scoop with a spoon.
 I don’t know why you’d wait that long, but, you could if you were crazy enough.

-- 1 lb very ripe (black) plantains (about 2), peeled and sliced
+- 1 lb ripe (yellow with plenty of black spots) plantains (about 2), peeled and sliced

 - Add the sliced plantains to a mini food processor & process to a puree, about 1 minute.